Site icon Our Breathing Planet

 Deception Island Physical Description

-The unusual Deception Island intrigues many of the people who learn of it.
-It does this, however, due to several reasons, not just a single one.
-While certainly no tropical getaway destination, it nevertheless boasts its own brand of appeal for the curious visitor.
+The extremely unusual Deception Island intrigues many of the people who learn of it.
+The site does this, however, due to several reasons, not just a single one.
+While it’s certainly no tropical getaway destination, the location nevertheless boasts its own brand of appeal for the curious visitor.

-It also contains two mountains of respectable heights, in relation to its size.
-On the eastern side, Mount Pond stands 1,768 ft (539 m) above sea level.
+This wonder itself also contains two mountains of respectable heights, in relation to its size.
+On the eastern side, Mount Pond stands roughly 1,768 ft (539 m) above sea level.
 Meanwhile, on the western portion of the island sits Mount Kirkwood.
-Its height measures about 1,483 ft (452 m).
+Its height measures approximately 1,483 ft (452 m).

 Amazingly, the site holds yet more wonders.
-That’s because just over half of the area of the island remains covered by glaciers.
+That’s due to the remarkable fact that just over half of the area of the island remains covered by glaciers.
 These are almost 33 ft (10m) thick in some places.
-The same sections of the formation also hold ice covered pyroclasts and moraines.
+The same sections of the formation also contains ice covered pyroclasts and moraines.

-Yet it’s perhaps the central portion of Deception Island that draws the most attention.
+Yet it’s perhaps the central portion of Deception Island that draws the most attention from its occasional visitor.
 That’s due to the fact that the sea flooded the section long ago.
 The region now represents a relatively large, open bay.
 This part of the site bears the name of Port Foster.

 Source: https://bit.ly/40IIKT2 Photo: Murray Foubister CCL: https://bit.ly/3KBSVDf